 1/25/2022: Is Disability a "Bad" Word?: Leigh Fickling, Director of the Disability Management System helped to clarify modern day disability etiquette across Duke University and Health System.

 10/25/2021: Pronoun Primer - A Path to Inclusion: Presentation by Angel Collie, Associate Director of the Center for Sexual and Gender Diversity and Kiran Sundar, Student Programming Assistant.
 This session provided an overview of gender pronouns and discussed the importance of creating an inclusive space for transgender and non-binary students, faculty, and staff.
 Angel and Kiran also provided an overview of trans-inclusive pedagogical practices for implementing pronouns.
-For more information on pronouns, visit the Duke Center for Sexual and Gender Diversity Pronouns page.
+More information on pronouns.

 9/27/2021: Mental Health Awareness & Suicide Prevention: Dr. McLean Pollock from the Duke Psychiatry & Behavioral Sciences presented on the challenges of mental health awareness and suicide prevention.
 If you or someone you know needs resources, please visit Crisis & Other Mental Health Resources or call the National Suicide Prevention Lifeline at 800-273-8255.